by Anita Castle

 I’m grateful to live in a community as caring as Orcas.
 But I also want to help ensure that all of our children are safe.
 And that means if allegations of any kind of child abuse in this or any other instance are substantiated, the abusers must be held legally accountable.

-Anita Castle is the retired executive director of SAFE San Juans (formerly known as Domestic Violence Sexual Assault Services).
+Anita Castle is the retired ED of SAFE San Juans (formerly known as Domestic Violence Sexual Assault Services).